pkic/pkimm/model/maturity-levels/_index.md

 # Levels

 Based on the nature of PKI part, these maturity levels are described accordingly.
-Overall maturity level is calculated as weighted average of maturity level of PKI categories.
+Overall maturity level is calculated as weighted average of the maturity level of all PKI categories.

-There are defined the following overall maturity levels for the PKI Maturity Model:
+Following overall maturity levels are defined for the PKI maturity model:

 | # | **Maturity level**                         | **Short description**                                                                                        |
 |---|--------------------------------------------|--------------------------------------------------------------------------------------------------------------|